 Each room at Four Seasons Resort Whistler features a balcony where guests can seize every moment of the outdoors.
 Inside, the view is highlighted with expansive windows opening up to forest-lined mountain vistas, a view that can be taken in perched on the window seats in each room.

-This stunning setting luxuriates through unfussy details such as floating brass bedside light fixtures and sculptural ceiling light features, allowing the grandeur of the mountains to be center stage.
+This stunning setting luxuriates through unfussy details such as floating brass bedside light fixtures and sculptural ceiling light features, allowing the mountains’ grandeur to be center stage.
 Modern granite fireplaces in every room at Four Seasons Resort Whistler mean guests can cozy-up fireside long after the sun goes down.

 Even the base “Premier Room” at the Four Seasons is huge at 53.8 (m2) 580 (sq.ft.).
 This lowest category room at the Four Seasons also features both a fireplace and a balcony.
-The Four Seasons offers 50 mL sized bottles of L’Occitane products in their bathrooms, which is one of my favorite amenity brands.
-50ml is large and they smell delicious.
+The Four Seasons offers 50 mL sized bottles of L’Occitane products in their bathrooms, one of my favorite amenity brands.
+50ml is large, and they smell delicious.

 The Four Seasons is about a 5-minute walk away from the base of Blackcomb Mountain, which is a real pain in ski boots.
 Instead of walking, you’ll probably take the very regular Four Seasons complimentary shuttle from the entrance of the hotel to the entrance of the ski room.
 Their heated and stylish Four Seasons ski room has complimentary hot chocolate cookies and apple cider and boot heaters, along with a member of staff to help you store your skis and boots.
 From the ski room, you step straight onto the slopes.

-The pool at the Four Seasons Whistler is heated and offers panoramic vistas of Whistler and the Blackcomb Mountains.
-In the winter, it’s so warm that the steam rises up from the pool as the snow falls, so you will be swimming through a cloud of warmth as the warm humid air from the pool hits the cold mountain air.
+The Four Seasons Whistler pool is heated and offers panoramic vistas of Whistler and the Blackcomb Mountains.
+In the winter, it’s so warm that the steam rises from the pool as the snow falls, so you will be swimming through a cloud of warmth as the warm, humid air from the pool hits the cold mountain air.

 I love that the Four Seasons the pool deck is heated (underfloor) too, so you don’t have to run from the indoors to the pool like an idiot to avoid frozen toes (this also avoids any icy slippiness too).
 There’s little better than swimming in a warm pool or sitting in a hot tub with snow falling onto your hair.